nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 Data checking generally happens in 2-3 phases:

 1. Initial data checking and reporting of any issues
-2. Rechecking the data after the Target Supplier has amended any issues found
+2. Rechecking the data after the new supplier (target) has amended any issues found
 3. In some circumstances a third phase is required if further issues were found in the recheck, however, most migrations do not require this further recheck of the data.